Canoeing Questions and Answers

 hi all, wondering if anyone can suggest a handy canal put-in with parking in Wirral or Chester, as I’d like to take my kids on a safe starter run (they know how to paddle, just lack practice.) your advice would be much appreciated.
 Cheers.

-Try these locations, good parking and easy water – links are from the trips pages of the website.
+Try these locations, good parking and easy water – links are from the trip’s pages of the website.
+Liverpool Canoe Club Trips with locations and details

 Is it necessary to do a starter kayaking course before joining your club?
 I wish to learn the relevant skills with the view to doing some coastal/sea kayaking in the future.
 I recently retired and have the time and some energy left.
 Thanks.